puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 * Module version.
 We use and recommend semantic versioning for modules.
 * Your name.
 * The license under which your module is made available, an identifier from [SPDX License List](https://spdx.org/licenses/).
+* A list of operating systems your module will support.
 * A one-sentence summary about your module.
 * The URL to your module's source code repository, so that other users can contribute back to your module.
 * The URL to a web site that offers full information about your module, if you have one.